Ionian Sea, Greece

 - Angelokastro Castle: this Byzantine castle is built on the top of a steep hill.
 It takes about 20 minutes to reach it on foot.
 The climbing will reward you with an impressive view.

-- Korission Lagoon: the lagoon of Korission is an important Natura-protected wetland with great biodiversity.
+- Korission Lagoon: the lagoon of Korission is the largest lagoon in Corfu with great biodiversity and protected by the Natura 2000 treaty.
 Here, you can take a walk through reeds, tamarisk trees, cedars, and sand dunes!

 - Nymfes Waterfalls: these impressive waterfalls are located in a lush forest.
 To get there, you first have to reach the village of Nymfes and then follow a 2-km dirt road.